Socca – Crispy Chickpea Flatbread in Minutes

 Preheat: Heat oven to 450 degrees F. Place a well-seasoned skillet on the middle rack while the oven is heating (we want it to get nice and hot).

-Oil skillet + pour batter: Once oven is ready, carefully remove skillet, add 1 – 2 tablespoons oil, and twirl the skillet so the oil coats the bottom evenly.
+Oil skillet + pour batter: Once the oven is ready, carefully remove the skillet, add 1-2 tablespoons of oil, and twirl the skillet to evenly coat the bottom.
 Pour the batter into the skillet.

-Bake: Place the skillet in the oven and return it to the oven for 12 – 15 minutes, until golden on the edges and firm throughout.
+Bake: Place the skillet in the oven and bake for 12 – 15 minutes, until golden on the edges and firm throughout.

-Optional broiler: Once done you may like to add a more golden and rustic look, turn broiler to high, place skillet under broiler for about 2 minutes, until top starts to golden a bit.
+Optional broiler: Once done, you may like to add a more golden, rustic look; turn the broiler to high, place the skillet under it for about 2 minutes, until the top starts to golden a bit.

 Store: Socca can be stored on the counter in an airtight container for up to 3 days.